 LMDB (Lightning Memory-Mapped Database) is a embedded database for key-value data based on B+trees.
 It is fully ACID transactional.
 The key features of LMDB are that it uses a single-level store based on memory-map files, which means that the OS is responsible for managing the pages (like caching frequently uses pages).
-It uses a copy-on-write storage method with a single writer thread; readers do not block writers and writers do not block readers.
-The system only maintains at most two versions of data at any time (i.e., once committed all the previous versions are discarded).
+It uses shared memory copy-on-write semantics with a single writer; readers do not block writers, writers do not block readers, and readers do not block readers.
+The system allows as many versions of data at any time as there are transactions (many read, one write).
 It also maintains a free list of pages to track and reuse pages instead of allocating memory each time.

 LMDB was developed and maintained by the Symas Corporation to replace [Berkeley DB](/db/berkeley-db) in the OpenLDAP project.